shariq1989/cookbook/content/recipe/peanut_lime_shrimp.md

 ### ABOUT THE MEAL

+We love this meal because it is healthy and fresh, but also easy to make.

 #### What main ingredients do I need for this meal?

 * Shrimp: Use any size shrimp, but be sure to adjust the cooking time accordingly.
 I highly recommend using colossal shrimp.

-* Spices: I use a combination of peppercorns, coriander, paprika, cayenne, and salt.
+* Spices: I use a combination of peppercorns, coriander, paprika, cayenne, and salt to season the shrimp.

-* Peanuts: Peanuts deliver a nice crunch to balance the other textures.
+* Peanuts: Peanuts deliver a nice crunch and nuttiness.

-* Lime: The zest from the lime brings much-needed acid to the dish.
+* Lime: I always love lime paired with shrimp.

 #### What equipment do I need to make this recipe?